dendronhq/dendron-site/vault/dendron.faq.md

 Dendron has a client-server architecture.

-The extension talks to a (local) express server for a lot of the features and this is why it's opening new ports.
+The extension talks to a (local) Express server for a lot of the features and this is why it's opening new ports.

 ### How do I setup Dendron to work between multiple machines?